 Vanilla bean alternatives

 I get it, vanilla beans are e-x-p-e-n-s-i-v-e and not everyone wants or can get their hands on them.
-Vanilla bean paste (my recommended substitute) and vanilla extract are both more affordable and readily available and work in this recipe.
+Vanilla bean paste (my recommended substitute), vanilla bean powder, and vanilla extract are all more affordable and readily available and work in this recipe.

 Vanilla bean paste is going to be the best substitute as it has a strong and sweet flavor just like the real thing.
 Most vanilla bean pastes contain the actual vanilla seeds so you'll still see those classic little black flakes in the vanilla cashew nut butter.